Topaz712/fullstack-knowledge-base/Angular/Authentication/how-it-works.md

 Angular's Single Page Applications "SPA's" decouple front end from the back end for the different pages, rendering traditional sessions for different Url's impractical

 - Our back end/our server will be a RESTful API and not a server that renders HTML pages we're on, rendering sessions impractical
-  - RESTful API's are stateless
+  - RESTful API's and GraphQL are both stateless

 The server doesn't store session data communication happens through the Angular HTTP client